Kimbbakar/Flex-And-Bison/README.md

 <h3 align = "center">Lexer</h3>

-Total 21 types of token this lexer can recognize.
+Various types of token this lexer can recognize.

 <ol>